BXS-Archipelago/nmdb/README.md

 Anybody who uses earphones with their mobile devices Music is proven to improve mood, reduce stress and/or anxiety, improves exercise and performance, improves memory and cognition.
 The people who will benefit most from this website are those with ears.

+### How is it made?
+The site is designed using only HTML5 and CSS3 with some Bootstrap.
+There is a high potential for development with Javascript at a later stage though.

 ## ===== - User Experience - ====

 Visitors to the site are looking for new music experiences from unfamiliar artists.
 They will be invited to browse each artist and listen to samples of the music on spotify or watch YouTube videos.